xanthous-tech/hono-astro-rr7-template/README.md

   - [x] BiomeJS (for linting and formatting)
   - [x] tsup (for server code bundling)

+### Repository Structure

+I do not opt for using any monorepo setup because it is very complicated to run and deploy.
+All code resides in the same repository, with the following structure:

+- `/app` - App code (React Router)
+- `/content` - Static content (blog, docs)
+- `/migrations` - DrizzleORM migrations
+- `/public` - Public assets
+- `/server` - Hono server code
+- `/site` - Astro code (with minimal amount of simple react components that are used strictly by Astro and not by the webapp)

 ### Why Hono?

 Hono has a lot of modern features that make it better than plain express (which I used to use) for building backend for any application (web, native app, API SaaS):